Native Linux Microcontainers

 rnx runtime install openjdk-21

-# Install from GitHub repository
+# Install from custom GitHub registry (format: owner/repo)

-rnx runtime install openjdk-21 --github-repo=ehsaniara/joblet/tree/main/runtimes
+rnx runtime install custom-runtime --registry=myorg/runtimes

-rnx runtime install python-3.11-ml --github-repo=owner/repo/tree/branch/path
+rnx runtime install custom-runtime@2.0.0 --registry=acme/private-runtimes

 # Force reinstall (delete existing runtime first)

-rnx runtime install python-3.11-ml --force
+rnx runtime install python-3.11-ml@1.0.2 --force

 rnx runtime install openjdk-21 -f